-Hansei (反省 ) is a Japanese word for “self-reflection” focusing on acknowledging and recognising one’s mistakes and take appropriate action to avoid re-occurrence and promise to improve.
+Hansei (反省 ) is a Japanese word for "self-reflection" focusing on acknowledging and recognising one's mistakes and taking appropriate action to avoid re-occurrence and promising to improve.

 The wisdom behind the Japanese concept of Hansei and continuous improvement is about acknowledging mistakes and modesty pledging improvement.
-Looking back and contemplate how a process can be improved.
+Looking back and contemplating how a process can be improved.

-Identify flaws and weaknesses and be honest about them, it can be one of the most powerful concepts within your business.
+Identifying flaws and weaknesses and being honest about them, it can be one of the most powerful concepts within your business.
 But also the most difficult because critical self-analysis is always difficult for anyone as we hate to see our weaknesses.
 Criticism can be a tough pill to swallow and can be uncomfortable in the Western World.

 Japanese Approach: " I should have done this better as I made a mistake.
 I will do better next time.
 I will take forward what I have learnt"

 Western Approach: "I did a wonderful job so I should be praised and rewarded.
 I could not do it any better"

 In Japan and especially in Toyota they spend little time celebrating success.
 But instead always keen to spend time overcoming and accepting weakness.

 Things you should be asking yourself moving forward.
 What went well and what have I learnt that will be useful?
 What should I do differently and avoid in the future?
 Solution for improvement can not be found unless we acknowledge that the problem exists in the first place.